Visitor guide

 Batalha is busiest mid-morning to early afternoon between May and September.
 The site sits on the standard Lisbon–Fátima–Nazaré coach-tour circuit, which delivers waves of day-trip groups arriving roughly between 10:30 and 13:00.
 The 12th and 13th of each month from May to October are noticeably busier because of the major Fátima pilgrim-day, which brings additional regional traffic to the central-Portugal monument cluster.

-Quietest windows: Tuesday to Friday in the first hour of opening, and the last 90 minutes before close on any non-Saturday.
-Closed Mondays year-round.
-Also closed 1 January, Easter Sunday, 1 May and 25 December.
+Quietest windows: Monday to Friday in the first hour of opening, and the last 90 minutes before close on any non-Saturday.
+Open daily year-round.
+Closed only on 1 January, Easter Sunday, 1 May and 25 December.
 Saturdays through the peak season run high all day; Sundays carry the Portuguese-resident free-morning effect (see below) and are busiest before 14:00.

 Portuguese residents and citizens receive complimentary admission to national monuments on Sunday and public-holiday mornings until 14:00 under a long-standing Ministério da Cultura scheme.
 This is not extended to non-resident visitors; international guests pay the standard rate seven days a week.
 The practical effect on Sundays is a significant domestic-family wave between opening and early afternoon; after 14:00 the local crowd thins and the building takes on its weekday character.